AhadKarimi/Data-Visualization/README.md

 1. **[Multiply SUM by Column in Power BI](PowerBI/Multiply%20SUM%20by%20Column%20in%20Power%20BI/code.md)**: Learn how to multiply sum by column in Power BI reports.
 2. **[Visualizing Interest Rates, Housing Prices, and Municipality Population in Power BI](PowerBI/Visualizing%20Interest%20Rates,%20Housing%20Prices,%20and%20Municipality%20Population%20in%20Power%20BI/visualizing-interest-rates-housing-prices-population.md)**: Discover how to visualize interest rates, housing prices, and municipality population in Power BI.
+3. **[Presenting the Top 10 Products in Sales: A Data-Driven Insight](PowerBI/Presenting%20the%20Top%2010%20Products%20in%20Sales:%20A%20Data-Driven%20Insight/top-10-products-sales-data-driven-insight.md)**: Reveal the top 10 products in sales with a data-driven analysis.

 ## Future Content